-It’s not hard to see why Greece’s islands are one of the world’s most popular holiday spots.
-From the little to large, the noisy to the silent, the historical to the thoroughly modern – there’s something for everyone.
+It’s not hard to see why Greece’s islands are among the world’s most popular holiday spots.
+From the little to the large, the bustling to the peaceful, the historical to the thoroughly modern – there’s something for everyone.
 Exciting and diverse, they cater for just about every kind of traveller.

-But if you’ve set your eye on this corner of the world, it can be hard to know which is good for what.
+But if you’ve set your eye on this corner of the world, it can be hard to know where to go.
 It’s true that each of these islands has a distinct personality, and it’s important you get the scene you’re looking for.
 Read on to find out which Greek island is best for you.

 If you’re looking for VIP treatment…

 Perhaps you like things to feel a little exclusive when you go away.
 If so, you’ll be delighted to know that two Greek islands readily cater for your tastes.

 Both Mykonos and Santorini live up to their luxurious reputations.
 Glamorous Mykonos is ideal for those who want to spend their time dining al fresco on roof terraces and kicking back in cool cocktail bars.
 Meanwhile, dramatic Santorini is undoubtedly the home of Greece’s most upmarket villas and apartments, with cliff-side infinity pools aplenty.